Home

 • Chief Notes and Comments Editor, University of Houston Law Review

-• Clerkship, Hon.
+• Judicial Clerkship, Hon.
 David Hittner, U.S. District Court for the Southern District of Texas, Houston Division, 2000-2002

 Papers, Presentations & Publications